 What does all this mean for Adobe and CF, and CF users?
 What versions of CF do, do not, and/or may support these various recent Java versions?
-The good news is that the beta of CF 2018 does already support Java 9 and is due to support Java 10 (no word yet on Java 11).
+The good news is that CF 2018 will come out running (and the second public beta does come running) on Java 10 (no word yet on Java 11).
 But what about other recent CF versions?

 Read on for more.

-(And while I am writing this in mid-2018, I will come back and update the links and info about CF2018, as it's released, and the JVM versions, as things change over time.)
+While I am writing this in mid-2018, I will come back and update the links and info about CF2018, as it's released, and the JVM versions, as things change over time.

 Why we need to know this stuff, and why it's a bit more challenging recently